kubernetes/kubernetes/docs/devel/faster_reviews.md

    * Ping the assignee (@username) on the PR comment stream asking for an estimate of when they can get to it.

-   * Ping the assigneed by email (many of us have email addresses that are well published or are the same as our GitHub handle @google.com or @redhat.com).
+   * Ping the assignee by email (many of us have email addresses that are well published or are the same as our GitHub handle @google.com or @redhat.com).

 If you think you have fixed all the issues in a round of review, and you haven't